zhenalexfan/Zige.js/README.md

 ## What is it

 In typography, spacing adjustments are needed between characters, which is also called [kerning](https://en.wikipedia.org/wiki/Kerning).
-However, most modern websites and operating systems fail to do it properly when [CJK characters (漢字, ひらがな, カタカナ, 한글 자모, etc)](https://en.wikipedia.org/wiki/CJK_characters) and Latin letters are mixed together in a webpage.
-If this upsets you too (and you agree that ["the space bar is not a design tool"](https://web.archive.org/web/20110319053039/https://hungermtn.org/the-space-bar-is-not-a-design-tool/)), Zige enables you to have better spacing between CJK and latin characters without changing the text content itself (i.e. not by adding any [whitespace characters](https://en.wikipedia.org/wiki/Whitespace_character)!) in your webpage, by just adding one line of code.
+However, modern web browsers and operating systems fail to do it properly when [CJK characters (漢字, ひらがな, カタカナ, 한글 자모, etc.)](https://en.wikipedia.org/wiki/CJK_characters) and Latin letters are mixed together in a webpage.
+If this upsets you too and you agree that ["the space bar is not a design tool"](https://web.archive.org/web/20110319053039/https://hungermtn.org/the-space-bar-is-not-a-design-tool/), Zige enables you to have better spacing between CJK and Latin characters without changing the text content itself (i.e. not by adding any [whitespace characters](https://en.wikipedia.org/wiki/Whitespace_character)!) in your webpage, by just adding one line of code.

 <div align="center">
 <img width="46%" src="img/blog-before.png">